Fuel Purchase Saved Northwest $40 Million & Tens of Millions

 Within the year the Paducah facility had enriched the uranium for future use as fuel in Columbia Generation Station, and for supply to TVA.
 The cost of this fuel was well below other market options, and predictable through 2028.
 Beginning in 2015 the agency will start selling the larger portion of the enriched uranium to TVA.

-The actual cost of production, $687 million, was less then the $711 million budgeted by Energy Northwest.
-In December 2013, the fuel purchased by Energy Northwest was valued conservatively at $858 million for the agency ($622 million due from TVA for its portion, plus a retained fuel value of $236 million at then-current spot market prices).
+The actual cost to EN was $687 million, which provided fuel that was valued conservatively, as of March 20, 2015, at $878 million ($622 million due from TVA for its portion, plus a retained fuel value of $256 million at current spot market prices).

 After deliveries are made to the Tennessee Valley Authority by Energy Northwest, and TVA contractual payments are received by Energy Northwest, the remaining uranium that will be used by Columbia Generating Station through 2028 will have been procured at a cost of about $65 million ($687 minus $622).
-The December 2013 spot market value of this retained fuel, which will be used in the Columbia reactor between 2019 and 2028, is $236 million.
-This means that ratepayers of the Northwest have an inventory of fuel procured at approximately 27.4 percent of the December 2013 spot market price.
+The March 20, 2015 spot market value of this retained fuel, which will be used in Columbia’s reactor between 2019 and 2028, is $256 million.
+This means Northwest electricity customers have an inventory of nuclear fuel procured at approximately 25.4 percent of the March 20, 2015 spot market price.

 Low-Cost and Low-Carbon